mozilla/policy-templates/docs/index.md

 ### Extensions
 Control the installation, uninstallation and locking of extensions.

-We strongly recommend that you use the **[`ExtensionSettings`](#extensionsettings)** policy.
-It has the same functionality and adds more.
+Note: The **[`ExtensionSettings`](#extensionsettings)** policy was added in Firefox 69.
+It provides additional functionality and is closer in compatibility to Chrome and Edge.
 It does not support native paths, though, so you'll have to use file:/// URLs.
+I'd recommend trying it before using this policy.
+Any future improvements will happen in that policy.

-This method will be deprecated in the near future.
+We will not, however, be removing this policy.

 `Install` is a list of URLs or native paths for extensions to be installed.